 Canberra ACT 2600

 QR Codes (Quick Response Code) are the most popular type of 2D “matrix barcode”.
 They are not used for point of sale currently however that may change in the future .
 They can encode text and are often used to encode webpage links or vbusiness cards.
 QR codes are read easily by smartphones & camera phones (if they have a barcode scanner app) and can be used in many different ways.
 It is commonly used to link people who scan the code to a particular web page, such as a company homepage, a specific product page, or a YouTube video.
 In addition to standard black and white QR codes, we offer a custom-design QR code service.

 Amazon barcodes are EAN or UPC barcodes.
 If selling only on Amazon, we recommend you get UPC format.
 If selling in Australian stores as well as Amazon, then get the EAN format.

 Still not sure what you need?
 No problem.
-Get in touch, and we can advise.
+Get in touch, and we can advise you regarding product barcodes.